 Similarly luxurious, Jongomero's main lounge and dining room has polished wooden floors, sumptuous sofas and Persian rugs across the floors.
 Rustic in design, with a slight colonial twist, it's an inviting place to relax with a drink, leafing through the coffee-table books on display.
 The bar and lounge are in one section, while in the other, past a small curio shop, is the dining room.
 This is Ruaha's most luxurious camp, yet its high thatched roofs, and odd bits of traditional African furniture and art, somehow keep Jongomero in touch with its surroundings – and stop it feeling too contrived.

 Safari activities at Jongomero Camp revolve mainly around 4WD game drives – and timings are generally very flexible.
 Breakfast can be organised around your plans for the morning, and a picnic lunch is packed for longer days in the bush.
-The camp has also recently introduced fly-camping and safari walks – currently led by the main guide/manager, Molly.
+The camp has also recently introduced fly-camping and safari walks – currently led by the main guide/manager, Brian Bode.
 These are a fantastic way to learn about the smaller things in the bush – and to get a lot closer to them.

 Until 2008, Jongomero was situated on the edge of the park, close to a hunting concession.
 Hence the game had a tendency to be a little scarce, skittish and scared of humans.
 Then the size of the park was doubled, and several of the surrounding concessions were included within Ruaha National Park.
 This has resulted in a significant improvement in the quantity of game and the quality of the game viewing around the camp.
 Because the area around Jongomero probably still doesn't have quite the density of game found around the Mwagusi River, the camp does offer full-day game drives so you can reach these areas.